Parker Price-Miller

 Parker D. Price-Miller (born May 2, 1998) is an American professional dirt track racing driver who competes full-time in the World of Outlaws for PPM Racing.
 Price-Miller made his NASCAR Camping World Truck Series debut in the No. 3 Chevrolet Silverado for Jordan Anderson Racing at the 2021 Corn Belt 150 at Knoxville Raceway.
 Price-Miller is also referred to by his nickname "The Law Firm".

-In October of 2021, Price-Miller announced he was diagnosed with B-cell lymphoma, the most common form of Non-Hodgkin's lymphoma.
+In October 2021, Price-Miller announced he was diagnosed with B-cell lymphoma, the most common form of Non-Hodgkin's lymphoma.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)